benoitguigal/reactive-bird/README.md

 - Twitter errors are returns as subtypes of `TwitterError`
 - Support for paginating timelines and navigating collections

-### Get Twitter-Spray
+### Get Reactive Bird

-Twitter-Spray for scala 2.10.2 is available on Sonatype.
+ReactiveBird for scala 2.10.2 is available on Sonatype.

 ```
-libraryDependencies += "me.benoitguigal" %% "twitter" % "1.1-SNAPSHOT"
+libraryDependencies += "org.reactivebird" %% "reactivebird" % "1.1-SNAPSHOT"

 resolvers += Resolver.sonatypeRepo("snapshots")
 ```